Dependent Care Professional Travel Grant Program

 - Within 14 days of your return, submit your receipts with the Dependent Care Travel Grant in Advance Verification Form.
 Please note that required documentation includes either the social security number or federal tax identification number of the person who provided the care.
 If the costs incurred are less than the amount you received for the Grant in Advance, repayment will be required.

-- Submit all forms and receipts via campus mail, US mail or hand delivery to: Daphne Fair-Leary, Dependent Care Travel Grant Program, Office of the Provost, 633 Clark St., Room 1-112, Evanston campus 1119 (or Evanston, IL 60208).
+- Submit all forms and receipts via campus mail, US mail or hand delivery to: Faculty Records Office, Dependent Care Travel Grant Program, Office of the Provost, 633 Clark St., Room 1-210, Evanston campus 1119 (or Evanston, IL 60208).

 Grants in advance will be paid through the regular payroll system and considered taxable income by the Internal Revenue Service (see Grant Amounts and Method of Payment section above).